cfpb/design-manual/identity/logo.md

 <div class="content-33 content-first">

-<i class="icon-remove-sign warning"></i> Don’t remove the light beam.
+<i class="cf-icon cf-icon-delete warning"></i> Don’t remove the light beam.
 It is essential to the logo.

 </div>